OpenSecuritySummit/oss2018/content/faq/Attendee-Information.md

 ### Vendor Neutrality

 We will observe a Vendor Neutrality policy at this conference.
 Please do not use the working sessions as a place to pitch your product.
 Maintaining neutrality enhances the value of collaborative tone of this week.

 ### Dynamic Sessions
 Dynamic Sessions are scheduled but do not have a leader, or have deliverables expected.
 They are envisaged as organic and dynamic dinner or post-dinner round-table conversations.
 The topic of conversation could also be prompted by one of the earlier scheduled sessions.

 ### Evening Sessions
-Evening sessions take place at villas, later in the evening.
+Evening sessions take place at villas.
 There are scheduled topics, but topic will more than likely evolve organically.